mulle-concurrent/mulle-thread/asset/howto/coder/mulle-thread/patterns.md

 ```

 `mulle_thread_create` returns 0 on success.
 The thread handle `p_thread` is the
 **last** parameter — unlike pthreads where it is the second argument.
+Status is
+returned directly; the `errno` variable is never set.
+Generic failures return
+-1, while selected standard constants such as `EBUSY` and `ETIMEDOUT` retain
+their meaning.
+Portable thread functions should return only small nonnegative
+integer values; pointer, large, and negative return values are not portable.
+The legacy `mulle_thread_join` returns `(mulle_thread_rval_t) -1` on failure.

 Other thread utilities:
 - `mulle_thread_exit( int rval)` — terminate the calling thread.